dobtco/wintersmith-knowledge-base/contents/articles/screendoor/questions/managing_questions.md

 Yes.
 Just uncheck the &ldquo;Display this question publicly&rdquo; box when you answer the question.

 ### Can I add a question to my own project?
 Yes.
-First, press the &ldquo;View&rdquo; button on the right-hand side of the project page header to visit your project's description page.
+First, press the &ldquo;View&rdquo; button to visit your project's landing page.
 Then, click the &ldquo;Ask a question&rdquo; link in the page header.

 ![Asking a question](../images/questions_4.png)